Where to drink when you’re not drinking

 Even for the hardiest of boozehounds, these days a night off the sauce is pretty standard.
-Whether you’re feeling inspired by your Dry January success and want to continue the trend(seriously well done, I buckled after 5 days), you’re the designated driver or you’re just not in the mood for a two-day hangover, check out these brilliant local hangouts for a booze-free bender.
+If you’re just not in the mood for a two-day hangover, then check out these brilliant local hangouts for a booze-free bender.

 No cocktail roundup would be complete without The Crazy Bear – where else can you sip your drink on a velvet clawfoot sofa under the watchful eye of a faux stuffed zebra or giraffe?
 Best of all, it has a great selection of mouthwatering mocktails that’ll make you forget all about its alcoholic alternatives – the Thai-inspired tipples (including Thai Ginger Limeade and Jasmine Tea Mojito) sound particularly delicious.
 It’s a slightly bonkers/luxe hangout with prices to match, a proper treat.

 The mixology maestros at The Botanist in Marlow are always cooking up imaginative new tinctures so really it should be no surprise that they offer some solid alcohol-free options.
 As well as eight beers clocking in at under 3% ABV, they offer non-alcoholic versions of some of their signature cocktails that’ll take care of any boozy hankerings you might have.
-Combine with a mix and match deli boards (wedge of garlic bread definitely not optional) and live music every Wednesday to Sunday and you have a fabulous evening in the works.
+Combine with a mix and match deli boards (wedge of garlic bread definitely not optional) and you have a fabulous evening in the works.

-You’d be forgiven for never having heard of MK’s newest kid on the block Blossom Room, as it only popped up at the end of last year, but it’s already looking like a primo spot for drinks and nibbles whether or not you’re getting sozzled or staying saintly.
+MK Insta-fodder The Blossom Room is a primo spot for drinks and nibbles, whether or not you’re getting sozzled or staying saintly.
 Firstly, that incredible blossom tree ceiling is enough of a draw to get you through the door, and then the huge cocktail list will keep you barside.
 We’re intrigued by the Non-Cosmopolitan – any classic made with non-alcoholic vodka is worth investigating.
 An ideal after-theatre spot if you’re playing designated driver.